edacore-infra/docker-meetbot/README.md

 ```

-I have a `meetbot.conf` in the repo that'll connect to freenode, then attempt to connect to `#scr1b3testing`
+It has  a `meetbot.conf` in the repo that'll connect to freenode
-to verify everything works.

 When you are ready for this bot to connect and you start using it i suggest
 you pull down the main [meetbot](https://wiki.debian.org/MeetBot) code, and